million people affected worldwide

 Psychedelic research currently is in Preclinical

-Psychedlics & Equity and Ethics
+Psychedelics & Equity and Ethics

 Psychedelic-assisted therapies are poised to be the next big thing in mental health care.
-However, whether or not everyone living with a mental disorder will reap the benefits of psychedelic treat models remains to be seen.
+However, whether or not everyone living with a mental disorder will reap the benefits of psychedelic treatment models remains to be seen.

 Issues surrounding accessibility and affordability are to the fore for those of us in the western world.
-On the other hand, the Indigenous communities who have stewarded psychedelic plant medicine for thousands of years face issues of their own as actors in the space are set to profit from their cultural heritage.
+On the other hand, the Indigenous communities who have stewarded psychedelic plant medicine for thousands of years face issues as actors in the space are set to profit from their cultural heritage.

 In this article, we explore some of the ethical issues inherent to psychedelic medicine, how people in people in the field are working toward preserving traditional knowledge, ensuring the equitable governance of these substances and more.